 Model 3512 Radial Arm Saw

-What Makes An Industrial Radial Arm Saw Have a Long Life?
+What Gives An Industrial Radial Arm Saw A Long Life?

 1. Structure and Durability

-First of all, our industrial radial arm saws are nearly indestructible.
-Our saws are constructed of cast iron and aluminum for vibration-free operation.
-They also have a powder-coated, heavy-gauge steel frame and legs.
+First of all, Original Saw Company’s industrial radial arm saws are nearly indestructible.
+The saws are manufactured from cast iron, cast aluminum, and formed steel for vibration-free operation.
+They also have powder-coated, heavy-gauge steel frames and legs.

 Customer Service rep Mike Stevens was quoted in Fine Homebuilding Magazine and reports, “It (the radial arm saw) sells itself,” he says.
 “It’s fun to sell something that’s so well made.
-I tell customers, keep it clean and wire it correctly and I’m not even going to hear from you.
+I tell customers to keep it clean and wire it correctly, and I’m not even going to hear from you.
 I’m going to be like the lonely Maytag repairman.
-I hate to see anybody get ’em dirty,” he adds, “they’re so doggone nice when they leave here.”
+I hate to see anybody get ’em dirty.”
+He adds, “They’re so doggone nice when they leave here.”

 Secondly, there’s function.
-Is the radial arm saw’s purpose and functionality a thing of the past?
-What can it really do?
+Are the radial arm saw’s purpose and functionality a thing of the past?
+What can it REALLY do?

-Some models of radial arm saws can easily perform dado cuts.
-Watch below to see the saw effortlessly made a dado cut.
+Some models of radial arm saws can efficiently perform dado cuts.
+Watch below to see Original Saw Companys’ radial arm saw effortlessly make a dado cut.

 And lastly, the versatility of the radial arm saw is legendary.

-An example of versatility was recently mentioned on our Facebook page.
-“I owned one (radial arm saw) a long time ago and I regret very much the day I sold it.
+A customer recently mentioned an example of versatility on our Facebook page.
+“I owned one (radial arm saw) a long time ago, and I regret very much the day I sold it.
 It was set up along the wall of a 20-foot shop and had plenty of room to rip plywood, cut long stock, make perfect miters, and have great lap joints.
-I had 2 settings for the backstop that enabled me to make a 24″ rip.”
+I had two settings for the backstop that enabled me to make a 24″ rip.”

 In conclusion, is the radial arm saw dead?

-From home hobbyists to industrial factories, there are still many dedicated users out there.
+From home hobbyists to industrial factories, many dedicated users are still out there.

-I think they’ll live to see plenty more days.
+I think this saw will live to see plenty more days.